-- 122. The CPA stipulates that "existing oil contracts" mean contracts signed before the date of the signing of the CPA and that the SPLA (and the GoSS) shall appoint a limited number of representatives to have access to all existing oil contracts. - 123.
-According to the CPA, people whose rights have been violated by oil contracts are entitled to compensation.
-However, no action has been taken to compensate victims of such contracts provided for in the wealth-sharing agreement.
+139. The CPA stipulates that "existing oil contracts" mean contracts signed before the date of the signing of the CPA and that the SPLA (and the GoSS) shall appoint a limited number of representatives to have access to all existing oil contracts.